 Instructions

-- Preheat oven to 350 degrees F. Line an 8 inch metal pan with foil.
+- Preheat oven to 350 degrees F. Line an 8-inch metal pan with foil.
 Spray bottom only with cooking spray.
 Alternatively, you can use parchment paper.

 - Melt the butter over medium heat in a small saucepan.
 Turn heat to low, add chocolate, stir for a second, then turn off the heat and melt chocolate with residual heat.
 Let cool for 10 minutes.

-- Add the sugar to the cooled chocolate mixture and stir well, then add each egg, one by one, whisking or stirring until blended.
+- Add the sugar to the chocolate mixture and stir well, then add each egg, one by one, whisking or stirring until blended.
 Whisk in vanilla.

 - Mix together the cake flour, baking powder and salt and add to batter.
 Stir until blended.
 If using nuts, add them too.

 - Pour the batter in the prepared pan.
-If desired, sprinkle chocolate chip over the top (and maybe some extra nuts!).
+If desired, sprinkle chocolate chips over the top (and maybe some extra nuts!).
 Bake on center rack for about 20 minutes or until brownies start to smell done and look set.
 They'll puff up a little in the center and sink a bit as they cool.

 - Let to room temperature or quick cool by setting the pan in a larger pan of ice water.
 Lift foil from pan when brownies are cool.
 Cut into whatever size you like.

-Anna
+Anna says

 Thanks for the review, Bella!
 I haven't made this particular recipe in a while, but it's a good way to use cake flour.
 Glad you were able to make the recipe work since your dough was dry.
 It sounds like you might have used a bit too much flour or maybe used all-purpose rather than cake flour.
 Cake flour is lighter in weight than all-purpose, so 3/4 cup of cake flour would weigh only 3 oz while 3/4 of all-purpose would weigh about 3.5 oz.
 When you sift the cake flour and then measure it, the weight is around 2.6 oz.
 So the only way to really get the exact amount is to use cake flour and weigh it OR use cake flour, sift it and then weigh it.
 Or maybe you did all that and I'm just saying all this for nothing ;).
 I've just noticed over the years that measuring flour by volume only isn't very accurate and it sometimes causes dough to be dry.

-Bella
+Bella says

 When i made my brownies it turned out like a cookie dough but i added milk to help and they were yummy!i also used peanut butter with a little bit of butter and that also made it yummy.

-Anna
+Anna says

 Denise, one more thing I forgot to mention yesterday.
 You said you made the brownies in a glass dish.
 There's this rule of thumb that if you bake brownies in a glass dish, you should reduce the heat by 25 degrees F and bake until done --the same amount of time or slightly longer.
 So in this case, you might have reduced the heat to 325 F. In some cases it doesn't matter, but glass and metal don't conduct heat the same way.
 From what I've read, the bottom of the glass pan acts as an insulator and the bottom of the brownies don't cook as fast as the top.
 So what happens is the top gets really crispy, but underneath you have undercooked brownies.
 Reducing the heat and cooking "slow and low" helps balance things out.